Einstein Lectures 2024

 Lecture 3: Wednesday, 13 November, 7:30 p.m. – Freedom for Humans

-The lectures will take place in the main building of the University of Bern: Aula (2nd floor), Hochschulstrasse 4, 3012 Bern.
-They are open to the public and free of charge.
-The lectures will be held in English.
+The lectures took place in the main building of the University of Bern: Aula (2nd floor), Hochschulstrasse 4, 3012 Bern.
+They were open to the public and free of charge.
+The lectures were held in English.

 Susan R. Wolf held the distinguished Edna J. Koury Distinguished Professorship in Philosophy at the University of North Carolina at Chapel Hill until her retirement in 2022.
 In 2022, Wolf received the international Lauener Prize in Bern for outstanding work in analytical philosophy.